oppoic/JSONViewer/README.md

 # JSONViewPro

+## current Branch
+Source code of JSONViewPro Firefox Add-on.

 ## Description
 format several JSON documents in one window, depends to your screen width, up to 6.

-## firefox Branch
-Source code of JSONViewPro Firefox Add-on.

 ## Preview
 ![Preview](/pic/jsonviewer.png)